anongrp/AnDatabase-Java/README.md

 | Table         | Handle Tables      |
 | Security      | Provide Encryption |

- 1. For Connecting To The AnDatabase `Connection.connect();` It Simply Returns Boolean Value True If Database is Connected Otherwise False.
+ 1. For Connecting To The AnDatabase `Connection.connect("NameOfYourProject");` It Simply Returns Boolean Value True If Database is Connected Otherwise False.

  2. Creating Database
  ```java